The Index Map in Algebraic K-Theory: Preliminaries

 determines a commuting cube of spaces

-in which the left and right faces are cartesian.
+in which the left and right faces are homotopy pullbacks.
 By Lemma \ref{lemma:pathcontract}, the lower rear corners of this diagram are contractible.
-Therefore, by the universal property of cartesian squares, this diagram determines a commuting square of spaces
+Therefore, by the universal property of homotopy pullbacks, this diagram determines a canonical homotopy commuting square